Country Manager for Ghana

-Phumeza Mlungwana is a Senior Program Officer with International Budget Partnership South Africa.
+Phumeza Mlungwana is the head of strategy with International Budget Partnership South Africa.
 She is the former General Secretary of the Social Justice Coalition and is currently completing an Mphil in Criminology, Law and Society at the University of Cape Town.
 Phumeza is one of 25 recipients of the OSFSA Commemorative Scholarships and in 2019, completed a writing fellowship with the Social Change Initiative where she co-authored a book called Fragments of Activism.
 She is most passionate and committed to the advancement of social justice.

 Country Manager for India